-3.51 The PPG (ID 3-037-20150320) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, against their housing requirement.
-The housing requirement in the Core Strategy did not include an assessment of the requirement for residential institutions, but the Berkshire SHMA includes an assessment of the potential need for residential care housing.
-Any future housing target may therefore include an allowance for C2 uses.
+3.42 The PPG (ID 3-037-20150320) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, against their housing requirement.
+The housing requirement in the Core Strategy did not include an assessment of the requirement for residential institutions, but the Local Housing Need figure derived using the standard method does include rooms in residential institutions.
+In 2018/19 a residential facility for dementia care with 12 bedspaces was completed.